platformsh/platformsh-docs/src/development/local.md

 For the local web server the approach will vary depending on your language.

 * For a self-serving language (Go or Node.js), simply run the program locally.
-* For PHP, you may install your own copy of Apache and Nginx/PHP-FPM or simply use the built-in PHP web server: `php -S localhost:8001` will start a basic web server capable of running PHP, serving the current directory, on port 8001.
+* For PHP, you may install your own copy of Nginx (or Apache) and PHP-FPM, or simply use the built-in PHP web server: `php -S localhost:8001` will start a basic web server capable of running PHP, serving the current directory, on port 8001.
 See the [PHP manual](https://www.php.net/manual/en/features.commandline.webserver.php) for more information.
-* For other languages it is recommended that you install your own copy of Apache or Nginx.
-A virtual machine or Docker image is also a viable option.
+* For other languages it is recommended that you install your own copy of Nginx or Apache.
+* A virtual machine or Docker image is also a viable option.

 ### SSH tunneling